 As a practice, we aim to treat all of our patients courteously and with respect.
 Similarly, we expect that patients will treat all members of staff in the same way.
 The practice has a zero tolerance policy to verbal and or physical abusive.
-Patients behaving in such a way may be removed from the practice list.
+In accordance with British Medical Association (BMA) guidance and regulations, patients behaving in such a way will be removed from the practice list with immediate effect.

 We believe that all patients deserve all the time we can give them.
 We endeavour to run all of our surgeries on time and keep waiting times to a minimum.
 As such we feel it is inappropriate to attempt to resolve multiple problems during a single consultation.
 The majority of appointments are allocated in intervals of 10 minutes and are intended to cover one problem only.
 However, sometimes, the medical problem that a patient presents with, requires longer to discuss and investigate than 10 minutes.
 Doctors may also have to deal with urgent medical emergencies during their surgery which can result in them running behind.
-Reception staff endeavour to inform all patients when a surgery is running more than 15 minutes late.
+Reception staff endeavour to inform all patients when a surgery is running more than 15 minutes late however, due to the demands placed on them, this may not always be possible.
 If you have more than one problem that you would like to be addressed, or you feel that your medical ailment is complicated, please request a ‘double’ appointment when booking your appointment.
 We request that all patients check in on time for their appointment and inform the practice with reasonable notice if appointments are no longer required.
 We ask patients to be respectful and patient to the needs of other patients.

 With regards to Emergency Appointments, it is for the clinician to judge whether or not a problem is urgent and they are entitled to refuse these at any time.
 This also applies to Home Visits requests – these are available for housebound patients and those too ill to leave the house (this includes terminally ill patients).
 All requests for home visits will be assessed by a Doctor to ascertain whether or not, in their clinical opinion, a home visit is necessary.